Black Friday Promotions Your Favorite Celebrities Got Behind

 Kylie Jenner: Kylie Cosmetics

 Makeup mogul Kylie Jenner’s activities on the day after Thanksgiving were all about making a mirror selfie to promote her huge Black Friday sale at Kylie Cosmetics.
-The TV personality discussed, Double Trouble, a red chestnut lip color she’s wearing on her Instagram stories to promote the Black Friday sale.
+The TV personality discussed Double Trouble, a red chestnut lip color she’s wearing on her Instagram stories to promote the Black Friday sale.

 Double Trouble is a trending product and part of a four-piece lip set that is Kim Kardashian and Kylie’s second collaboration.
 The Black Friday sale at Kylie Cosmetics runs until Saturday at 12 p.m.